 In addition, we ask that the person making the allegation declares any personal interest they may have in the matter to us at the outset.

-Confidentiality and Whistleblowing
+Confidentiality and Whistle Blowing

-Sometimes a person making an allegation of malpractice or maladministration may wish to remain anonymous, although it is always preferable to reveal your identity and provide us with your contact details.
+Sometimes a person making an allegation of malpractice or maladministration may wish to remain anonymous, although it is always preferable to reveal your identity and provide us with contact details.
 However, if you are concerned about possible adverse consequences that may occur should your identity be revealed to another party then please inform us that you do not wish for us to divulge your identity and we will work to ensure your details are not disclosed.

-We will always aim to keep a whistleblower’s identify confidential where asked to do so although we cannot guarantee this, and we may need to disclose your identity should the complaint lead to issues that need to be taken forward by other parties.
+We will always aim to keep a whistleblower’s identity confidential where asked to do so although we cannot guarantee this, and we may need to disclose your identity should the complaint lead to issues that need to be taken forward by other parties.
 For example:

 - The police, fraud prevention agencies or other law enforcement agencies (to investigate or prevent crime, including fraud)